I am often asked what kind of camera I use to take bird pictures and I have found a mirrorless camera is the best solution for me.

 Pistol Grip Tripod Head

-I use this on my tripod as I found the regular ball head too cumbersome for fast moving birds.
+I use this on my tripod as I found the regular ball head too cumbersome for fast-moving birds.
 Once I got the hang of the pistol grip I found it really easy to use and holds my camera steady even with the larger lens.
-Click here to view
+Click here to view on Amazon

 I use the larger bag if I’m wanting to carry more equipment than my camera.
-Comfortable and compartmentalise inside to keep your lenses and camera safe.
-Click here to view
+Comfortable and compartmentalize inside to keep your lenses and camera safe.
+Click here to view on Amazon

 I have a couple of blinds that I use as well as just camouflage netting to put over myself in the field.
 I am always amazed at how the birds just ignore them and allow me to take pictures.
 They really do work.